 The final forest change classification is done in the segmentation level with the smallest objects.
-Again a no-change and change "decision tree" is created using a standardized multi temporal change ratio of the red and the green channel.
-"Forestation on deforested areas" and "Deforestation" is classified using the multitemporal near infrared difference and NDVI thresholds.
-"Forestation on deforested areas" is defined as deforested in 1989 and reaching an age of 10 years in 2000.
-Deforestation is defined as not forested in 2000 but in a forest state in 1989.
+A no-change and change "decision tree" is created using a standardized multi temporal change ratio of the red and the green channel.
+"Forestation on deforested areas" and "Deforestation" is classified using the multitemporal near infrared difference and NDVI thresholds. "forestation on deforested areas" is defined as deforested in 1989 and reaching an age of 10 years in 2000.
+Deforestation is defined as not forested in 2000 but in a forested state in 1989.
 The classification is done using a NIR difference image and NDVI thresholds.

-The human induced landuse conversion of agriculture land (that has not been forest before) to forested land is named "Afforestation".
+The human induced landuse conversion of agriculture land (that has not been forested land before) to forested land is named "Afforestation".
 For the classification of this specific change class differentiation of urban areas, agricultural used areas and forested areas in 1989 is important.
-In order to integrate this additional information into the change analysis system class related features are used.
-Using class related features a landuse change classification can be combined with a forest change mapping approach.
+To integrate this additional information into the change analysis system, class related features are used.
+Using class related features a landuse change classification is combined with a forest change mapping approach.

-It should be noted that these definition do not follow exactly the definitions for Afforestation, Reforestation and Deforestation.
+It should be noted that these definition do not follow exactly the definitions for Afforestation, Reforestation and Deforestation as defined in the KP annex.
 The improvement of ARD classification with Earth observation is still subject of ongoing research using context information to classify human induced changes and differentiate different types of changes with probability estimations.
-The limitations to derive these class definitions using Earth observation (EO) have already been mentioned in this paper.
+The limitations to derive these class definitions using Earth observation (EO) and image processing techniques have already been mentioned.
+Results of the forest change classification with deforestation classified without context information can be found in Hese et al. (2004).